Phil Craig: Leader of South Africa’s Referendum Party

 40:06.40 – Brian David Crane

 And you’ve never gotten critical feedback in your life then as soon as you get into the workforce you wind up with this somebody telling you that your that your work product isn’t good and you take it as a personal attack on yourself and you think it’s based on race and they’re just like no what you’ve what you’ve done is not good.
-So what’s happening in the us.
-With the ei and these fortune 500 companies they’re actually hiring more white men particularly they came out of the military because they’re the only ones that can take constructive feedback and it’s what you’re what you’re describing with white south africans here and yeah, so so what is the.
-I think the last question I’m left with is what like this group of talented white south africans. yeah I was looking at the demographic trends before we started.
+So what’s happening in the US.
+With the EI and these fortune 500 companies they’re actually hiring more white men particularly they came out of the military because they’re the only ones that can take constructive feedback and it’s what you’re describing with white South Africans here.
+I think the last question I’m left with is what like this group of talented white South Africans.
+I was looking at the demographic trends before we started.
 They’re still emigrating.
-There is sort of like a hollowing out of people in their let’s say 20 s to 40 s that have.
-That have left or that have a second passport and are like actively looking at leaving um is that accurate.
+There is sort of like a hollowing out of people in their let’s say 20s to 40s that have.
+That have left or that have a second passport and are like actively looking at leaving um is that accurate?

 41:03.29 – Phil Craig

-No look absolutely the the population I think the statistics is some it scary like and look and we should say it’s not just white people that are leaving skill people are leaving you it Indian colored black.
-You know we were hollowing out skill people because effectively you’re sitting in this environment where you were where.
+No look, absolutely the population I think the statistics is scary, and we should say it’s not just white people that are leaving skill people are leaving you it Indian colored black.
+You know we were hollowing out skill people because effectively you’re sitting in this environment where you were…

 41:11.85 – Brian David Crane